 Closing a Position on BitMEX

-Closing a position on BitMEX is nothing like buying and selling on exchanges such as Binance, where users own the underlying asset and must sell it on the exchange.
+Closing a position on BitMEX is nothing like buying and selling on exchanges such as Bittrex, where users own the underlying asset and must sell it on the exchange.
 In contrast, the ‘Sell/Short’ option on BitMEX is for opening a short position, not closing an existing position.

 - Step 1: Users should navigate to the trading screen of the asset which they have an open trade of using the tabs at the top of the interface, in our case XBT Perpetual contracts, and scroll to the bottom where they will see their open positions.